jimfim/Redis.Stream.Subscriber/README.md

 you can then connect to redis-commander to view your stream http://localhost:8081/

 ### The (slightly less) easy way
-you will need a redis instance first before thes eapplication will run. you can set up your own or use the one from the docker-compose file in this repor
+you will need a redis instance first before this application will run. you can set up your own or use the one from the docker-compose file in this repository
 ```bash
 docker-compose up redis
 ```